norcams/docs-enduser/docs/faq.rst

 This will output the public key to stdout which may be stored in a new file or copied to the clipboard.

-To readd a key, go to the UH-IaaS Dashboard and click on on Key Pairs -> Import Public Key
+To readd a key, go to the NREC Dashboard and click on on Key Pairs -> Import Public Key